 Getting a dental crown – the process

-The steps involved in the process to getting fitted with a dental crown will vary slightly depending on the reason as to why a crown is needed in the first instance.
+The steps involved in the process of getting fitted with a dental crown will vary slightly depending on the reason as to why a crown is needed in the first instance.

 It is important to fully understand why it is you need a crown and whether it is the right treatment for the problem.
 It is possible dental decay or a loose/broken metal filling it the cause and it may well be necessary to have some additional treatment to replace broken fillings prior to a crown being prepared and fitted.